ByteFex/PGPager/Readme.md

 ### Preparation

 I assume that you've got the [Adafruit PiTFT] already working and you can see the text console on the PiTFT.
 If that's not the case, there is an excellent guide at the [Adafruit Learning System].
-Youn can even find a ready to use kernel image there.
+You can even find a ready to use kernel image there.

 I also assume that you have an ssh connection to your pi.
 If not, there's also a lot of [tutorials](http://www.raspberrypi.org/documentation/remote-access/ssh/) for that.

-You can use [FileZilla] to copy files to and from your Raspberry Pi in comfort.
+You can use [FileZilla] to copy files to and from your Raspberry PI.
 You find all the settings [here](http://www.raspberrypi.org/documentation/remote-access/ssh/sftp.md).

 ### Configure Huawei E303
 This can be quite tricky.
 When you first plug the UMTS-Stick into your Pi (or any other computer) it will act as a CD drive.
 But that's not what we want.
 We want it to act as a network interface to give us internet access.
 That way we can also use the web interface to send and receive SMS messages.